All Episodes

 So what has happened in Iraq in a year or so is something nobody ever thought would happen, and that is we have won.

-The Mahdi Army is going to be restructured into a social services organization, if you can believe this.
+The Mahdi army is going to be restructured into a social services organization, if you can believe this.

-The Mahdi Army is going to become a bunch of community organizers.
+The Mahdi army is going to become a bunch of community organizers.

-While he was in Baghdad, by the way, Mike grab that tune.
+By the way, Mike, grab that tune.

 I want to hear this tune again.

-We had that during Obama's little summer intern tour.
+One night in Baghdad, we had that during Obama's little summer intern tour.

 Thank you.